edprince/dissertation/chapters/introduction.md

 this offers a large market of potential users for web applications.

-A future high speed networks and lower-powered CPU's (more detail in chapter 2), there is a strong possibility that a trend of developing for lower-powered CPU's may form.
+A future high speed networks and lower-powered CPU's (more detail in chapter 2), may indicate a trend of developing for lower-powered CPU's.
 In anticipation of such a trend, this research is focused around performing an analysis of two major components to modern web applications: bundlers and JavaScript user interface frameworks.